jhipster/generator-jhipster-migrate/README.md

 # Usage

-To use this blueprint, run the below command
+To use this blueprint, run the command:

 ```bash
 jhipster-migrate
 ```

-A wizard/advanced mode is available running the bellow command
+A wizard/advanced mode is available running the command below:

 ```bash
 jhipster-migrate --verbose